KastnerRG/Read_the_docs/docs/project2.rst

 For all questions below, use a CORDIC implementation using the starter code in `cordic/cordiccart2pol.cpp` unless otherwise indicated.

 * **Question 1:** One important design parameter is the number of rotations.
 Change that number to numbers between 10 and 20.
+This question should use a floating point implementation of CORDIC.

         * **a)** Create a table that shows resource usage, throughput, latency, and RMSE for each design you create.
 You should have at least 6 different designs with different numbers of rotations.
 Use 10, 12, 14, 16, 18, and 20 rotations.
         * **b)** Plot throughput, resource usage, and RMSE as a function of the number of rotations.
 Clearly label your axes and each datapoint.